 Romanian violinist Maria Gîlicel is an emerging performer recognized for her versatility and passion on stage.

-Born in 1995, Maria started performing at an early age, approaching every performance opportunity with immeasurable enthusiasm.
-She made her debut at the National Auditorium (Madrid) performing Sarasate’s ‘Carmen Fantasy’ and has since then performed as a soloist, orchestra player and chamber musician at many venues, including Het Concertgebouw, Musikverein Wien, Konzerthaus Berlin, Wigmore Hall, Barbican Centre, King’s Place, Buckingham Palace, Royal Festival Hall, St. John’s Smith Square and the Romanian Cultural Institute of London.
+Born in Spain to musician parents, Maria started performing at an early age, approaching every performance opportunity with immeasurable enthusiasm.
+She made her debut at the National Auditorium (Madrid) performing Sarasate’s ‘Carmen Fantasy’ and has since then performed as a soloist, orchestra player and chamber musician at many venues, including Het Concertgebouw, Musikverein Wien, Konzerthaus Berlin, Wigmore Hall, Barbican Centre, King’s Place, Buckingham Palace, Royal Festival Hall, etc.